-(Note: this same excercise can be used with all ages–and answers can be discussed instead of written, or BOTH writte, and then discussed–as I chose to do recently)
+(Note: this same exercise can be used with all ages–and answers can be discussed instead of written, or BOTH written, and then discussed–as I chose to do recently)

 From Ann: I have not seen the book nor do I know any details other than what is written below by the author, Mary Fulbrook.

 A small town near Auschwitz: 70 years on

 Posted on Monday, August 13th, 2012 at 3:30 am